The Concert for Bangladesh (album): Reissues

 The Concert for Bangladesh was first issued on CD on 30 July 1991 in America and 19 August in Britain.
 It was presented as a two-disc set, with significant editing of the breaks between songs.
 The downsizing to CD dimensions meant that much of the effectiveness of the booklet photography was lost; in addition, the contents were trimmed down to 36 pages.
 Having stated his disappointment in a 1988 interview that the album had been allowed to go out of print, Harrison recorded a promotional interview on the 20th anniversary of the concerts, to accompany the CD release.

 Harrison was working on a reissue of the album and film before his death in November 2001.
 Although the project was due for release the following year, the new editions were not issued until 25 October 2005.
 The remastered releases appeared with a photo of Harrison on the cover, although the special-edition DVD retained the original image.
 The reissue was the 1972 concert film's first international release on DVD.
 It was accompanied by the Concert for Bangladesh Revisited with George Harrison and Friends making-of documentary, which was directed by Claire Ferguson and co-produced by Olivia Harrison.

 The revised packaging was credited to Wherefore Art?
-As a bonus track, the album included "Love Minus Zero/No Limit", which Dylan had performed during the afternoon show at Madison Square Garden.
+As a bonus track, the album included "Love Minus Zero/No Limit", which Dylan had performed during the afternoon show (i.e. the matinee performance) at Madison Square Garden.

 Sales of the Concert for Bangladesh album and DVD continue to benefit the George Harrison Fund for UNICEF.
 In 2011, as one of the fund's projects to mark the 40th anniversary of the concerts and the live album's release, and in conjunction with UNICEF's "Month of Giving" campaign, the George Harrison Fund for UNICEF raised over $1.2 million in emergency relief for children in famine- and drought-stricken areas of the Horn of Africa.

+On August 9, 2024, The Concert for Bangladesh was made available to stream across all major digital streaming platforms.